port-zero/website/content/jobs/python-devops.md

 weight: -100
 image: img/noimage.png
 ---
 We are a small, independent IT company that develops and operates software systems with a focus on security and stability.

 Part of our services includes integration, expansion and live provisioning of a complex Zope application for Internet Service Providers worldwide.

-We're looking for longterm support from experienced system engineers with comprehensive skills in the following four areas:
+**We're looking for longterm support from experienced system engineers with comprehensive skills in the following four areas:**

 * Linux server administration
 * Python programming
 * Customer communication and support via telephone as well as through remote sessions
 * Foundations of IT security or a developed interest in learning these

-**Job Profile:**
+**Job profile:**

 * Fulltime, collaborative employment for a minimum period of 2 years
 * Training will take place in Berlin.
 After successful completion of this phase, you will be able to work remotely.
 * Following the training period, you may also determine your own work hours.
 * You should be able to work, organize and learn independently (with help from the team, if desired).

 **Departments:**